bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 It's not clear to me that volume preservation in general guarantees that it won't spiral to infinite, nor that non-volume preservation necessarily guarantees it will spiral to infinite but it does sure seem to help empirically.
-The guarantees (if any) are likely related to the `symplectic nature <https://en.wikipedia.org/wiki/Symplectic_integrator>`__ but I didn't really look into it much further than that.
+The guarantees (if any) are likely related to the `symplectic nature <https://en.wikipedia.org/wiki/Symplectic_integrator>`__ of the method but I didn't really look into it much further than that.

 **Leapfrog Method**: The final method uses the same idea but with an extra *Leapfrog* step: